 Serve it with a side of baked chicken or salmon.
 A perfect meal...yum!

-Check out other instant pot pasta recipes:
+Check out more easy instant pot pasta recipes:

 Lemon Parmesan Orzo in Instant Pot